Here is how the 68 teams will be selected this March for the 2021 NCAA Division I men's basketball tournament, commonly known as March Madness.

 Any principle can be relaxed if two or more teams from the same conference are among the last four at-large seeded teams participating in the First Four.

-The last four at-large teams on the overall seed list, as well as teams seeded 65 through 68, will be paired to compete in the First Four games on Tuesday and Wednesday following the announcement of the field.
+The last four at-large teams on the overall seed list, as well as teams seeded 65 through 68, will be paired to compete in the First Four games on Thursday, March 18.
 (If allowed, the last at-large team on the seed list will be paired with the second-to-last at-large team on the seed list.
 The other First Four games will consist of the third-to-last at-large team on the seed list playing the fourth-to-last at-large team on the seed list, as well as seed 65 versus 66; and seed 67 versus 68).

 A team may be moved up or down one (or in extraordinary circumstances) two lines from its true seed line (e.g., from the 13 seed line to the 12 seed line; or from a 12 seed line to a 13 seed line) when it is placed in the bracket if necessary to meet the principles.